ThePhD/itsy_bitsy/README.md

 Currently, `basic_bit_sequence` does not exhibit strong exception safety (not because the library tries and fails, it just doesn't `try`).
 This is something that should probably fixed soon, to make sure this is usable in exception-heavy code.

 Likewise, the code should also be usable in a `-fno-exceptions` situation.
-It likely current is (because of the lack of `try` or `catch` employed), but it should be explicitly checked over.
+It likely currently is (because of the lack of `try` or `catch` employed), but it should be explicitly checked over.

 ## Small Buffer